cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 TLS replaces the older Secure Sockets Layer (SSL) protocol but itself must be continually updated as anti-security technology becomes more advanced.

 This news from the web browser companies was released in early March 2020, just before the pandemic.
-The browser vendors thus postponed blocking poorly encrypted websites for a few months.
+The browser vendors thus postponed blocking poorly encrypted websites.
 Still, it took time for some websites to begin using the new version of TLS and some websites, including library home pages, were inaccessible via some web browsers for a while even with the advanced notice.